Guilouz/Flsun-S1-T1/Configurations Files/README.md

 Improved configuration files for FLSUN S1

 ![1717481915912_S1_banner](https://github.com/Guilouz/Flsun-S1/assets/12702322/9e41a6b0-dbc6-4a94-a95f-e4d0dd13ed8c)

+### WARNING

+You need to redo all calibrations before printing when using this configuration files.

 ### WHAT’S NEW IN THE IMPROVED VERSION?

 - Reorganizing configuration files for clarity.
-- Added `M600` functionnality (hotend heating stopped after 15min of inactivity).
+- Added `M600` functionality (hotend heating stopped after 15min of inactivity).
 - Added support for `M106 P3 Sxx` to control Chamber Fan with OrcaSlicer.
 - Added `LASER_CALIBRATION` macro.
 - Added `PID_BED` and `PID_HOTEND` macros.